 ABOUT US

-WE ARE devoted to educating people of all ages about the full range of diversity
+We are devoted to educating people of all ages about the full range of diversity.

-Family Diversity Projects (FDP) is a national nonprofit devoted to eliminating prejudice, stereotyping, and bullying based on sexual orientation, gender identity, race, national origin, religion, and disability – through storytelling and photography.
+Family Diversity Projects (FDP) is a national nonprofit devoted to eliminating prejudice, stereotyping, and bullying based on sexual orientation, gender identity, race, national origin, religion, and disability through storytelling and photography.
 Founded in 1995 by Peggy Gillespie and Gigi Kaeser, our mission is simple: challenge ignorance and hatred with education and love.

 We believe that real stories told with honesty, dignity, and love are among the most powerful ways to confront prejudice.
 Our eight award-winning traveling photo-text exhibits highlight the lived experiences of marginalized communities – tools that encourage empathy, spark dialogue, and share authentic narratives.